mpaluchowski/cycling.paluchowski.com/content/races/biegnij-warszawo-2017/outlook.md

 My fitness is still crap.
 I've only lately started doing decent [runs at a pace of around 5:30/km][strava-sep-21-run], and it'll take me a few months to rebuild what I lost this year.
 For this race, if I manage to pace myself correctly, and not mess up the eating before, I should be able to finish around the 5:45/km average.

-I'll take some fuel with me---a gel sachette for before the run, and a small bottle of isotonic drink.
+I'll take some fuel with me---a gel sachet for before the run, and a small bottle of isotonic drink.
 There will be a drink station around the 5th kilometer, but I like to have a bottle with me so that I can sip from it slowly rather than gulp down whole cups between the aid station and drop zone.

 [biegnij-warszaw-trasa]: https://www.biegnijwarszawo.pl/biegnij-warszawo/trasa-biegu/
 [strava-sep-21-run]: https://www.strava.com/activities/1194927024